vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Package Manager/Open UPM Packages.md

-## Open UPM
+## OpenUPM
 ### Description

-Open UPM is a package registry that enables developers to easily host and update packages from git.
+OpenUPM is a package registry that enables developers to easily host and update packages from git.
 Users can add scopes, and simply add and update packages as if they were hosted officially.

 ### Adding packages